HenriqueCSJ/CompChem2021/README.md

 bash install_nciplot.sh
 ```

 Voilà!
 Now you have NCIPLOT 4 installed.
-Just close tour Cygwin terminal and reopen it.
+Just close your Cygwin terminal and reopen it.

 Test NCIPLOT by just typing the command: